-After securing land for WPP, because the customer's application for grid connection shall be supported by a document on ownership/use of land plot(s) where the facility (WPP) will be located electricity, which is provided separately and at the customer's expense (which is usually an operator of WPP).
-Grid operator determines requirements for installation of an electricity metering unit in its technical specifications for grid connection.
+After securing land for WPP, because the customer's application for grid connection shall be supported by a document on ownership/use of land plot(s) where the facility (WPP) will be located.

 A customer of connection service (operator of WPP) bears the grid connection costs.